Employee retirement plans can benefit both employers and employees.

 The best employee retirement plan providers offer educational tools to help employees with the daunting task of saving for their retirement, said Julia Missaggia, director of talent for the communications firm Brownstein Group.

 "We chose a retirement plan provider that has online calculators to help our employees estimate their retirement needs," she said.
 "These can be accessed at any time, and they help our employees make informed decisions when it comes to their accounts."

 Missaggia said employers should also choose a retirement plan provider that allows employees to easily keep tabs on their retirement accounts.

 "If you don't know how your account is performing, you don't know what adjustments to make," she said.
 "Therefore, we made sure our retirement plan website offers employees detailed information regarding the daily performance of their portfolio."

-Scott Swisher, owner of Shenandoah Valley Wealth Management, said it's critical to find an employee retirement plan provider that doesn't take kickback payments from any of the mutual-fund companies in which they invest.
+Scott Swisher, former owner of Shenandoah Valley Wealth Management, said it's critical to find an employee retirement plan provider that doesn't take kickback payments from any of the mutual-fund companies in which they invest.
 Rather than choosing to invest in funds that offer employees the greatest chance to make money, providers that accept kickbacks are often selecting plans that give them the best chance to make money, he said.

-"Retirement plan providers who accept kickback payments from mutual-fund companies have a huge incentive to include [those] mutual funds in 401(k) plans because if they do, they make more money," Swisher said.
-"Plain and simple."
+"Retirement plan providers who accept kickback payments from mutual-fund companies have a huge incentive to include [those] mutual funds in 401(k) plans, because if they do, they make more money, plain and simple," Swisher said.

-Employers should look for an employee retirement plan provider that will send representatives to meet with employees face-to-face, to discuss both the retirement plan and retirement process, said Amy Gulati, a human resources business partner with the outsourcing and recruiting firm Helios HR.
+Employers should look for an employee retirement plan provider that will send representatives to meet with employees face-to-face, to discuss both the retirement plan and retirement process, said Amy Gulati, human resources business partner with outsourcing and recruiting firm Helios HR.